Skip to Content

 What Are the Differences Between Joint & Sole Custody?

 When two parents cannot come to an agreement about child custody on their own, it will be up to the courts to decide the terms of the child custody arrangement.
-A number of things will be considered by the court when determining child custody, and the judge will always seek to rule in the best interests of the child.
+The court will consider many factors when determining child custody, and the judge will always seek to rule in the best interests of the child.
+Understanding the nuances of joint versus sole custody can be essential for parents aiming to make informed decisions.
+Joint custody allows both parents to actively participate in their child's life, often requiring communication and collaboration to be successful.
+Sole custody, on the other hand, centralizes decision-making with one parent, which might be preferred in cases where cooperation is challenging or where one parent's involvement is deemed not in the child's best interests.

 Going through a child custody dispute?
 Schedule your free consultation with Claery & Hammond, LLP today - contact our Los Angeles child custody attorneys by calling (310) 817-6904 today!